Avoid vehicle rage: Walk There!

 The book will lead you on 50 explorations of newly acquired urban natural areas, scenic parks, historic neighborhoods and fascinating main streets.
 Detailed maps and route descriptions will help you discover the region’s rich history and varied landscapes while you enjoy the benefits of walking.

-And maybe it will save you from a vicious assault!
+It might just save you from a vicious assault!

-1. Jim Sifferle says:
+1. Jim Sifferle says

 Yo Dave!
 I agree on the commuting bit.
 These days I rarely drive to work, even though it doesn’t cost me much gas… 3.5m each way.
 I generally run or ride my bike to work, which saves me a bit of money and keeps me exercising.

-2. Dave says:
+2. Dave says

 Jim – I think a lot more people who live within 5 miles of where they work will begin walking/biking/running more.